Taboo725/cnadmin/README.md

 ## 🙏 Data Source & Acknowledgments

 The core historical change logs and GB/T 2260 code mappings are sourced from the excellent open-source repository maintained at [yescallop/areacodes](https://github.com/yescallop/areacodes).
-I express my deepest gratitude to their contributors for standardizing decades of Chinese civil affairs data.
+I express my deepest gratitude to their contributors for standardizing decades of Chinese administrative divisions data.

 ## 👨‍💻 Author